KellyNyanbinary/KomplexHeat/README.md

 ## License

-This project’s source code is licensed under the [GNU General Public License v3.0](LICENSE).
+This project’s source code is licensed under the [MIT license](LICENSE).

 > [!important]
 >